Austin Community College District

 The Austin Community College District (ACC) is a public community college system serving the Austin, Texas, metropolitan area and surrounding Central Texas communities.
 The college maintains numerous campuses, centers, and distance learning options to serve about 100,000 students in academic, continuing education and adult education programs.

-ACC offers associate degree and career/technical certificate programs in about 100 areas of study.
-Most courses taken within the district are meant to apply for associate degrees, which help students qualify for jobs or which can be transferred to four-year institutions.
+ACC offers associate degrees and career/technical certificate programs in more than 100 areas of study as well as four bachelor degree programs.
+Most courses taken within the district are meant to apply for associate degrees, which help students qualify for jobs or can be transferred to four-year institutions.
 ACC is the sixth largest community college system in the United States, and the fourth largest college in Texas.

 History

 In the 1960s, Austin residents and leaders discussed the possibility of establishing a community college for their growing city.
 The question was put to a vote repeatedly, but voters rejected the proposed taxpayer-supported college system in 1963, 1965 and 1968.
 In 1972, however, an alternative proposal that would allow the new college to be operated (and funded) by Austin Independent School District won a majority of voters' support.
 This plan meant that (at least initially) ACC would not levy any taxes on local residents to fund its operation, relying instead on state bodies such as the Texas College System Coordinating Board and the Texas Education Agency (as well as tuition and fees from students).

 ACC received its accreditation from SACS in 1978.
 As the system's student population grew, it quickly came to need more funding than its operation as a branch of AISD could provide.
-In 1981 the school administration petitioned voters in Travis County to make ACC a county-wide public college with its own taxing authority and to permit it to issue bonds to fund facility expansions and renovations.
+In 1981, the school administration petitioned voters in Travis County to make ACC a county-wide public college with its own taxing authority and to permit it to issue bonds to fund facility expansions and renovations.
 The initiative was initially rejected at the polls, but a similar measure was enacted in 1986, separating ACC from AISD and establishing its governing board and taxing authority.